Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Introduction

-if the limit exists.
-For metric measure spaces having non-negative Ricci curvature and dimension bounded from above, by Bishop\textendash Gromov volume growth inequality, such limit exists and is independent of the choice of $x_0\in X$.
-When ${\rm AVR}_{\ms}>0$, we say that the space $\ms$ has \emph{Euclidean volume growth} or \emph{maximal volume growth}.

-Notice that the asymptotic volume ratio depends on the dimension upper bound $N$, the isoperimetric inequalities obtained in the previous papers are all \emph{dimension-dependent}.
-So it is natural to ask for a {\bf dimension-free} isoperimetric inequality in metric measure spaces with non-negative Ricci curvature.
-To state our result more properly, we recall the definition of \emph{metric measure spaces with non-negative Ricci curvature} in the sense of Lott\textendash Sturm\textendash Villani \cite{Lott-Villani09, S-O1}.
+However, the asymptotic volume ratio depends on the dimension parameter, so those isoperimetric inequalities are all \emph{dimension-dependent}.
+So it is natural to ask for a \emph{dimension-free} isoperimetric inequality in metric measure spaces with non-negative Ricci curvature, in the sense of Lott\textendash Sturm\textendash Villani\cite{Lott-Villani09, S-O1}.
+Examples satisfying this condition include weighted Riemannian manifolds with non-negative Bakry\textendash \'Emery curvature, Banach spaces, measured Gromov--Hausdorff limits of Riemannian manifolds with non-negative Ricci curvature, Alexandrov spaces with non-negative curvature, and Finsler manifolds with non-negative weighted Ricci curvature.
+See Ambrosio's ICM Proceeding\cite{AmbrosioICM} and Villani's book\cite{V-O} for an overview of this field.